ch4rl3sF/BurnBoss/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Steps to develop burnBoss on a new machine:
+1. Install Git
+2. Install Android Studio
+   a.
+Install Flutter and its dart dependancy
+3. Use git clone [https]
+4. Open projects in android studio
+5. Install Dart sdk
+   a.
+Install Chocolatey
+   b.
+Install Dart sdk
+   c. enable dart sdk for project (will be found in C:/tools)
+6. Install flutter from the internet
+   a.
+Extract into C:/src/ (create it)
+   b. follow the steps in the flutter download page to add the env path (Path > edit > New > C:/src/flutter/bin > Move up to 2nd pos)
+7. In android studio, install command line tools (latest) in SDK manager > SDK tools
+8. Run flutter doctor --android-licenses and accept them